-The Catholic Creatives Salon is in its 13th Season of conversation at the intersection of art and faith.
+The Catholic Creatives Salon just finished its 16th Season of conversation at the intersection of art and faith.

 In each season, members are given the opportunity to respond creatively, in the final meeting, to the season’s theme.
 Salon has inspired the creation of a few more works of art in this way.
 We Founders spent many hours discussing the pre-text for the Salon, and the design of its form.
 From the use of the word ‘creative’ as a noun,